XiaoTaoWang/EagleC/README.rst

 EagleC
 ******
-Hi-C, a technique that was originally invented to study three-dimensional genome structure, has been shown to be a promising method to detect structural variations (SVs) in cancer and other human diseases.
-However, algorithms that can take such advantage of Hi-C data for full-range SV detection have been severely lacking.
-Current state-of-the-art software can only identify inter-chromosomal translocations and long-range intra-chromosomal SVs (>1Mb).
-Therefore, we develop EagleC, a computational framework that combines deep-learning and ensemble-learning strategies to predict a full range of SVs at high-resolution, including many short-range SVs that were missed or mis-labeled as chromatin loops in previous approaches.
-More importantly, we demonstrate that EagleC also effectively captures SVs in other major chromatin interaction platforms, such as HiChIP, ChIA-PET, and capture Hi-C. We apply EagleC in over 100 cancer cell lines and primary tumors, and identify a valuable set of high-quality SVs that are related with key cancer gene regulation through the disruption of 3D genome organization.
-Finally, we extend the framework to single-cell Hi-C and demonstrate its potential in studying SV heterogeneity in primary tumors.
+Hi-C technique has been shown to be a promising method to detect structural variations (SVs) in human genomes.
+However, algorithms that can use Hi-C data for a full-range SV detection have been severely lacking.
+Current methods can only identify inter-chromosomal translocations and long-range intra-chromosomal SVs (>1Mb) at less-than-optimal resolution.
+Therefore, we develop EagleC, a framework that combines deep-learning and ensemble-learning strategies to predict a full-range of SVs at high-resolution.
+Importantly, we show that EagleC can uniquely capture a set of fusion genes that are missed by WGS or nanopore.
+Furthermore, EagleC also effectively captures SVs in other chromatin interaction platforms, such as HiChIP, ChIA-PET, and capture Hi-C. We apply EagleC in over 100 cancer cell lines and primary tumors, and identify a valuable set of high-quality SVs.
+Finally, we demonstrate that EagleC can be applied to single-cell Hi-C and used to study the SV heterogeneity in primary tumors.

 Unique features of EagleC
 =========================